Accedia/aws-workshop/Day4-Scalability_HighAvailability_Monitoring/README.md

 **Task 0.
 Make sure you are in the correct AWS region.**
-1. Before starting make sure you are in the correct region assigned to you.
+1. Before starting make sure you are in the correct region assigned to you:
+  - N.Virginia - Breakout rooms 1 & 2
+  - Ohio - Breakout rooms 3 & 4
+  - Oregon - Breakout rooms 5 & 6

 If you don't know which region you should use, please, reach out to some of the hosts.

 **Task 1.
 Create an Application Load Balancer**
 1. Go to Services -> EC2